andrew/ultimate-awesome/README.md

 - [awesome-slam-fork-](https://github.com/GeekLiB/awesome-slam-fork-) - A curated list of awesome SLAM tutorials, projects and communities.
 - [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - Blockchain Free Resources | This repo collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
 This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Playgroun.
 - [free-cloud-computing-resources](https://github.com/getvmio/free-cloud-computing-resources) - Cloud Computing Free Resources | This repo collects 13 of free resources for Cloud Computing. ☁️ Ascend to new heights with our Cloud Computing Skyline repository!
 Dive into comprehensive educational resources on cloud technologies and explore real-world cloud environments in our interactive play.
+- [free-computer-graphics-resources](https://github.com/getvmio/free-computer-graphics-resources) - Computer Graphics Free Resources | This repo collects 25 of free resources for Computer Graphics. 🎨 Bring your visual ideas to life with our Computer Graphics Studio!
+This repository offers a comprehensive collection of free resources on 2D and 3D graphics programming.
+With courses and an online .
 - [free-computer-science-resources](https://github.com/getvmio/free-computer-science-resources) - Computer Science Free Resources | This repo collects 75 of free resources for Computer Science. 💻 Explore the foundations of computing with our Computer Science Hub!
 This repository features a curated collection of free educational resources covering various CS topics.
 With an interactive online .
 - [free-computer-vision-resources](https://github.com/getvmio/free-computer-vision-resources) - Computer Vision Free Resources | This repo collects 41 of free resources for Computer Vision. 👁️ See the world through algorithmic eyes with our Computer Vision Lab repository!
 Dive into a comprehensive collection of free resources and an interactive online Playground.
 Perfect for developers and .
+- [free-c-resources](https://github.com/getvmio/free-c-resources) - C Free Resources | This repo collects 66 of free resources for C. 🛠️ Master the foundational language of computing with our C Programming Forge!
+This repository offers a comprehensive library of free C resources and an interactive online playground.
+Perfect for beginners learning their first lang.
 - [free-cryptography-resources](https://github.com/getvmio/free-cryptography-resources) - Cryptography Free Resources | This repo collects 17 of free resources for Cryptography. 🔐 Unravel the secrets of secure communication with our Cryptography Codex!
 This repository offers a curated collection of free resources, online courses, and an interactive playground environment.
 Perfect for .
 - [free-database-resources](https://github.com/getvmio/free-database-resources) - Database Free Resources | This repo collects 38 of free resources for Database. 🗃️ Dive into the world of data management with our Database Explorer repository!
 Offering a curated collection of free courses and resources, along with an interactive online playground, this is your compass for navig.
 - [free-java-resources](https://github.com/getvmio/free-java-resources) - Java Free Resources | This repo collects 54 of free resources for Java. ☕ Forge your Java skills with GetVM's Java Forge repository!
 Featuring a rich collection of free resources and an online Playground, this is your ultimate destination for Java mastery.
 Ideal for beginners and experienced deve.